Religion is the rulebook.

 God’s timing never cancels His promises, and joy will come, even if you can’t

-yet see how.
 If you are sowing patience, prayer, endurance, or forgiveness while

-hurting, Psalm 126:5-6 and Galatians 6:9'So let’s not get tired of doing what is good.
-At just the right time we will reap a harvest of blessing if we don’t give up.'-NLT, remind us that a harvest
+hurting, Psalm 126:5-6: 'Those who plant in tears will harvest with shouts of joy.
+They weep as they go to plant their seed, but they sing as they return with the harvest,' andGalatians 6:9:'So let’s not get tired of doing what is good.
+At just the right time we will reap a harvest of blessing if we don’t give up'-NLT,remind us that a harvest

 of joy is coming.
 Let this truth encourage you today.
 Your